 How about a gift just for the lady runners?
 There are certain things a sports bra must have to make for a great running tool.
 It must be comfortable and have adjustable straps.
 It must have breathable material.
 And it has to look good as well as feel good.

-The Brooks Fiona Sports Bra fits all those requirements, plus it has an open-back design, which is a unique feature for a sports bra.
-The open back design makes it easier to get in and out of, plus it helps you customize the fit.
+The Brooks Fiona Sports Bra fits all these requirements.
+Plus, it has an open-back design, which is a unique feature for a sports bra.
+The open back design makes it easier to get in and out of, and helps you customize the fit.

 The molded cups are minimal, with a moderate stretch, so the Fiona provides a natural-looking shape while keeping everything ready to run.
 Brooks offers a True Blue Guarantee, so if the Fiona Sports Bra isn’t a perfect fit, return it within 90 days for free.
 The Fiona comes in a variety of colors.